 CMC 451 Documentary Production (A).
 Prerequisite CMC450: Course fee.
 Using the video project designed and developed in CMC450, students produce, shoot, capture and organize source material, create basic effects and titles, develop sequences, organize and edit raw materials into a completed non-fiction film.
 Screens various films for the expressed purpose of analyzing the editing techniques used by the filmmakers.
 A public screening component is required for successful completion of the class.
 Students should plan to take both CMC450 and CMC452 in the same academic year.
 3 Cr.
 Every Other Spring 3 Cr.
 Odd Spring.

-CMC 455 Graphic Design and DVD Authoring (B).
-This course teaches the structure and order of motion graphics so that the students understand incorporating effects into video piece.
-Students become familiar with industry standard tools in order to make effective productions.
+CMC 455 Motion Graphics I (A).
+This course teaches the structure and order of motion graphics so that the students understand the how and why of incorporating effects into video piece.
+Students become familiar with industry standard tools in order to make video productions communicate more effectively.
 The emphasis is on the process of creating effective, efficient and dynamic motion graphics/animations for broadcast, filmmaking and the web.
-We will explore each stage of the development and production process encouraging individual working style and problem solving.
+We will explore each stage of the development and production process with the intention of encouraging individual working style and problem solving.
 3 cr.
 3 Cr.
-Spring.